-Feature Tracking in Reqode
+Requirements Tracking in Reqode

-Manage Development by Features
+Manage Development by Requirements

 In Reqode, you can:

-- Link tasks and issues to Features
+- Link tasks and issues to requirements

 Reqode as a Product Command Center